Sweet & Sour Parking Policy at hospital

 Tuesday, 13 June 2017

-The Sweet & Sour Parking Policy of the Maastricht University Medical Centre (MUMC) resulted in 20% less parking transactions and 40% less car parkers.
+The Sweet & Sour Parking Policy of the Maastricht University Medical Centre (MUMC) resulted in 20% fewer parking transactions and 40% fewer people parking.

 - Sour is the fact that parking costs increase during peak hours for employees.